 Binding up the context

 In this guide, you come to know Tomatillos are green in color and hold various uses within.
 They belong to the nightshade family.
-Being a native of Mexico and Central America, gardeners grow Tomatillos on their lawns to add it can be used in the cuisines in the form of salsa, sauces, and others.
+Being a native of Mexico and Central America, gardeners grow Tomatillos on their lawns to can be used in the cuisines in the form of salsa, sauces, and others.
 They are also known as Physalis ixocarpa.
 Read the whole guide to know the exact time for picking the fruit.

 FAQs